aimms/how-to/Articles/665/665-zip-library.rst

 ~~~~~~~~~~~~~~~~

 .. aimms:procedure:: zip::pr_zipFolderToFile(sp_folderName,sp_destinationFile)

+    Parses :token:`mappingFile` to create a mapping called :token:`mappingName`.
+The function will return 1 on success, or 0 on failure.

+    :param mappingName: the name of the mapping to be created
+    :param mappingFile: the relative path to the mapping file to be parsed.

     *   ``sp_folderName`` The folder name to compress.
     *   ``sp_destinationFile`` The file name to store the archive into.

 .. aimms:procedure:: zip::pr_unzipFileToFolder(sp_fileName,sp_destinationFolderName)